mahta73/Single-Page-application/README.md

 #   SINGLE PAGE APPLICATION
-This application is wriiten soly using html, css and javascript
+This application is written soley using html, css and javascript